Record keeping is extremely important and failing to keep proper records costs small businesses millions of dollars each and every year.

 A record is defined to include an account, an agreement, a book, a chart or table, a diagram, a form, an image, an invoice, a letter, a map, a memorandum, a plan, a return, a statement, a telegram, a voucher, and any other proof containing information, whether in writing or in any other form.

-Keep a record of your daily income and expenses if you are not using a software program such as QuickBooks, which keeps everything for you.
+Keep a record of your daily income and expenses if you are not using a software program such as QuickBooks, which keeps track of everything for you.
 It can be a separate book with columns or as basic as an online spreadsheet.

-It is also very important to keep separate records for each business you run, and if possible, to keep business records separate from personal expenses.
+It is also very important to keep separate records for each business you run, and to keep business records separate from personal expenses.
 If you truly want to keep your business separate from your personal situation, then you must show the CRA proof – through records – that the two do not overlap.

 If you want to keep computerized records, make sure;